THE HAGUE, 26th September 2024.

 Limitations

-Requires a skilled operator to analyze the frequency patterns
+Requires a skilled operator to analyse the frequency patterns

 Requires “known good” reference parts for comparison